DGET

 DGET(database, field, criteria)

-Returns the single value in a database column satisfying certain conditions.
+Returns the single value in a column that satisfies multiple conditions.

-databaseThe range of cells that make up the database or list.
+databaseThe range of cells that make up the table or list.

 fieldThe column name or number indicating which column to use.